 Important Dates for the Bushur family

 This web page shows only a small excerpt of our Bushur research.
 Another 241 words (17 lines of text) covering the years 1234, 1387, 1475, 1534, 1840, 1704, 1729, 1623, 1793, 1832, 1908, 1842 and 1913 are included under the topic Early Bushur History in all our PDF Extended History products and printed products wherever possible.

 Bushur Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Bushur include Busch, Buesch, Buscher, Buescher (Westphalia), Bush, Buesh, Busher, Buesher, Busche, Bushe, Pusch, Bussche, Bussch and many more.

 Early Notables of the Bushur family (pre 1700)

 Another 66 words (5 lines of text) are included under the topic Early Bushur Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bushur family to the New World and Oceana
+Migration of the Bushur family

-, most of them moving on to Pennsylvania, Ohio, Texas, Illinois, California, and New York.
+The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from the Rhineland who wished to escape either poverty or religious persecution.
+Many of those who left the Rhineland to seek their fortunes in the prosperous and free New World settled in the major urban centers of the United States and Canada.
+In the United States, the settlers from the Rhineland passed through immigration centers like that of Ellis Island, most of them moving on to Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, the majority of Rhinelanders settled in Ontario and the prairie provinces.
 An examination of passenger and immigration lists has revealed many important settlers to North America bearing the name Bushur, or one of its variants above: Casper and Daniel Busch, both of whom arrived in America in 1709.
 Christian Bush also arrived in the New World in 1709.
 Erasmus Busch came to Philadelphia in 1771.